Peakboard/peakboard.github.io/_data_sources/24-en-slack.md

 ![image_1](/assets/images/Data_Sources/Slack/Datenquelle_Slack_06_Preview.png)

-Since the real-time communication of the data source is fundamentally different from the interval-controlled loading of the data usually used for Peakboards, "Reload Interval" and "Preview" only apply to the standard function of the data source.
+Since the real-time communication of the data source is fundamentally different from the interval-controlled loading of the data usually used for Peakboards, "Reload Interval" and "Preview" only apply to the interval-controlled functionality of the data source.
 There is no way to test the real-time connection in the Peakboard Designer.
 However, standard communication, real time messaging and WebHooks run over the same interface.
-Thus it can be assumed that the rest of the data source will also work if the preview runs successfully.
+Thus, it can be assumed that the rest of the data source will also work if the preview runs successfully.